Supervisory Board

 Kai studied law and business administration in Würzburg and Göttingen and graduated with a degree in business administration in 1993.
 He was appointed as a tax consultant in 1998 and as an auditor in 2001.
 He received his doctorate from the University of Ulm in 2006.

-Marie Sophie Jaroni
+Marie Jaroni

-Dr-Ing Marie Sophie Jaroni
+Dr-Ing Marie Jaroni

 Member of the Supervisory Board SEEHG Securing Energy for Europe Holding GmbH

-Dr Marie Sophie Jaroni was appointed a member of the Supervisory Board and Chairwoman of the ESG Committee of SEFE in October 2023.
+Dr Marie Jaroni was appointed a member of the Supervisory Board and Chairwoman of the ESG Committee of SEFE in October 2023.

 Stephan Kamphues